AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

     </div>

 Other constraints are enforced in order to model a more realistic BESS operation.
 The SOC must be in the operational range of the battery, having a maximum when the battery is fully charged and a minimum when the battery discharges its share of usable capacity (DOD).
 Therefore, the SOC can vary between 100% and (1-DOD)%.

-share of the battery capacity that can be used
 .. raw:: html

     <style>